 When does the International Student Orientation fee need to be paid?

 Orientation fees are mandatory and will be automatically added to your student account and paid with tuition.

-The Office of International Education is located in the Memorial Union, 1st Floor.
+The Office of International Education is located in the Memorial Union, Lower Level.